gosh-sh/docs/docs/working-with-gosh/gosh-web/members.md

 All active invitation links will be displayed in the section on the right.

-When the invited user creates a membership proposle in the DAO, the link entry disappears.
+When the invited user creates a membership proposal in the DAO, the link entry disappears.

-You can also deactivate the link click on the **Revoke**.
+You can also deactivate the link, click on the **Revoke**.

 ![](../../images/gosh_web_Invite_to_DAO_by_link_01_1_all_links.jpg)